Karen Goh: Executive director (2005–2010)

-County supervisor (2010-2013)
+County supervisor (2010–2013)

-On December 10, 2010, Goh became the fifth district supervisor of Kern County in Bakersfield she was appointed by the former governor, Arnold Schwarzenegger.
-In her position, Goh became a member of the Board of supervisors, which was in charge of the executive and legislative matters involving Kern Country and its special districts.
-She was also responsible for adopting an annual Kern County budget of $2.5 billion.
-There was controversy in her appointment considering Goh's lack of political background, however Goh solidified her position by remaining loyal to the citizens of Kern County.
+On December 10, 2010, Goh became the fifth district supervisor of Kern County in Bakersfield after she was appointed by the former governor, Arnold Schwarzenegger.
+In her position as a member of the Board of Supervisors, Goh was in charge of the executive and legislative matters involving Kern County and its special districts.

 2016 mayoral campaign

 On February 18, 2016, Karen Goh announced an interest in considering running for mayor.
 After former Bakersfield mayor Harvey L. Hall issued a statement that he would not be running for a fifth term for the ceremonial mayoral position.
-On February 25, 2016, the number of mayoral candidates for Bakersfield grew to reach 25; the busiest race in Bakersfield since 2000.
-Goh was against four other female candidates, a phenomenon unseen in sixteen years.
+The field of mayoral candidates grew to 25 candidates.